AI workspace comparison

 Resyl vs Tana

 Tana is a powerful AI workspace where notes, tasks, and projects live in a graph you design yourself with "supertags."
 Resyl is a people-first AI memory that works the moment you open it — no setup, no schemas, no learning curve.
+Speak, type, or photograph what happened and it becomes a memory tied to the right person.
 If you want relationship memory out of the box instead of a blank canvas to configure, Resyl is built for that.

 Feature comparison between Resyl and Tana